tianocore/edk2-pytool-extensions/docs/user/tools/using_stuart_parse.md

   --append, --Append, --APPEND    Run only environment aware parsers and append them to the database.
-  -p, --pkg, --pkg-dir            Packages to parse (CI builder only) -a, --arch                      Architectures to use when parsing (CI builder only)
+  -p, --pkg, --pkg-dir            Packages to parse (CI builder only) -a, --arch                      Architectures to use when parsing (CI builder only) -t, --target                    Targets (DEBUG, etc.) to use when parsing (CI builder only)
 ```

 ## Example usage